 - Soak the fenugreek with the rice or separately.

-- Grind the rice next, about 30-40 minutes till the rice has been ground but do not make it completely smooth, stop grinding when there is still some texture to the rice like Cream of rice texture.
+- If using poha or cooked add it now.
+Let the grinder run for a couple of rounds before adding the rice.
+Grind the rice about 30-40 minutes till the rice has been ground but do not make it completely smooth, stop grinding when there is still some texture to the rice like Cream of rice texture.

 - Add salt and mix the lentil and rice batter together.
-Hands work best and they also help in the fermentation process.
+Hands work best and they also I understand help in the fermentation process.
+Good bacteria and all that.
 Clean hands of course.

 - Place the container in a warm place for 6-10 hours till the batter is fermented.

-- Once fermented mix the batter with a laddle and store right away in the fridge.
+- Once fermented mix the batter with a ladle and store right away in the fridge.

 - Grease the idli mould with spray or sesame oil.